hizegi/notes/responsive_design/responsive_design.md

 - Screen resolutions differ per device
 - Smartphones typically have a lower resolution (dpi) than a desktop computer
 - `@media` query is a CSS technique.
 It uses the `@media` rule and executes if a condition is true.
+- media types:
 	- screen type (print, screen, all devices)
 - media features include:
 	- color
 	- aspect-ration